 This was a remarkable delegation of authority by a government embroiled in a desperate conflict, and the agreement was soon assailed from two sides.
 The first was the unions.
-At a conference on 22 November with the other engineering unions (the ASE again being absent), the unions agreed to join the scheme, but voiced ‘considerable resentment’ at the ASE’s preferential treatment: ‘as … happens in most nurseries, the most troublesome child has received the best attention’.
-As the scheme took effect, and the cards were distributed, non-scheme unions claimed that scheme ones were using it to poach members, and issuing cards in return for membership dues.
+At a conference on 22 November with the other engineering unions (the ASE again being absent), the unions agreed to join, but voiced ‘considerable resentment’ at the ASE’s preferential treatment: ‘as … happens in most nurseries, the most troublesome child has received the best attention’.
+As the scheme took effect, non-scheme unions claimed that scheme ones were using it to poach members, and issuing cards in return for membership dues.
 Addison reported he had never seen such discontent, and two non-scheme unions threatened industrial action.

 Opposition also came from within the government.
-Lloyd George considered the scheme one of Asquith’s worst surrenders; and Addison and his senior official, Sir Stephenson Kent, sought a replacement.
+Lloyd George considered the scheme one of Asquith’s worst surrenders; and Addison and his senior official, Sir Stephenson Kent, sought to replace it.
 They found the War Office and the Admiralty were agreed on an alternative approach, granting exemptions on the basis not of union membership but of men’s occupations, defined in a finer-grained (and therefore fairer) manner, even if additional effort would be needed to establish the schedule and identify the beneficiaries.
-In February Addison took the new plan to the War Cabinet, arguing the trade card scheme was alienating the excluded unions and the promised BEF artificers had failed to materialize.
-His key concern, however, was less with the inequity than with the inefficiency of an arrangement that exempted members of engineering craft unions, whereas equally skilled employees who might work alongside them but belonged to a general union remained unprotected.
+In February Addison took the new plan to the War Cabinet, arguing the trade card scheme was alienating the excluded unions and the promised artificers had failed to materialize.
+His key concern, however, was less with the inequity than with the inefficiency of an arrangement that exempted members of the craft unions, whereas equally skilled employees who might work alongside them but belonged to a general union remained unprotected.

 On 23 March the Cabinet approved the principle of the Schedule of Protected Occupations.
 Addison and Henderson now had to sell it to the unions, at the same time as steering through the Munitions of War Bill.
-Addison enlisted Sir William Robertson (the Chief of the Imperial General Staff) and Sir John Jellicoe (the First Sea Lord), who addressed conferences with the ASE on 3 April and the other unions a day later (the ASE again being singled out).
-Jellicoe said he needed thousands of small surface vessels against Germany’s U-Boats; Robertson paid homage to the working classes, without whom victory was impossible: and Britain must ‘win properly’.
-The BEF was making progress, but Germany had fielded a million more combatants than in 1916; while just to maintain the BEF’s strength he would need another 500,000 by July.
-Henderson, who chaired both meetings, also stressed the intensity of the fighting, and that trade cards had caused immense dissatisfaction among the excluded unions without delivering adequate results.
-The government believed the SPO must replace them, and this was non-negotiable.
-He reiterated that the trade card scheme ‘is dead’, Addison adding that calling up non-card skilled men had cut aero-engine output by two thirds and the BEF still lacked artificers, yet it desperately needed aircraft, tank engines, and railway repairs.
+Addison enlisted Sir William Robertson (the Chief of the Imperial General Staff) and Sir John Jellicoe (the First Sea Lord), who addressed conferences with the ASE on 3 April and the other unions a day later (the ASE thereby again being singled out).
+Jellicoe said he needed thousands of surface vessels against the German U-Boats; Robertson paid homage to the working classes, without whom victory was impossible: and Britain must ‘win properly’.
+The army was making progress, but Germany had fielded a million more combatants than in 1916, while just to maintain the BEF’s strength he would need another 500,000 by July.
+Henderson, who chaired both meetings, also stressed the intensity of the fighting, and that trade cards had caused immense dissatisfaction among the excluded unions in return for disappointing results.
+The government believed the SPO must replace them, and this was non-negotiable: the trade card scheme was ‘dead’.
+Addison amplified that calling up non-card skilled men had cut aero-engine output by two thirds and that the BEF still lacked artificers, yet it desperately needed aircraft, tank engines, and railway repairs.